We have a national reputation for research, writing, facilitation and critical thinking. Contact us to see how we can

 - We worked with the Centre for Local Economic Strategies on a research project in Belfast to identify the contribution to the city of its ‘anchor institutions’ – hospitals, universities, airports and port – and how they can work better together for the benefit of the city as a whole.

 Some recent projects:

 - We completed a major report on the future of urban parks and green spaces for Groundwork UK, examining the evidence for the social benefits of green space and putting forward options for their future care and management, drawing on the principles of the historic commons.
 Our report, Grey Places Need Green Spaces, can be downloaded here.

-- In 2012 we updated our research for the Bill Sargent Trust on achieving community benefits from the sale of surplus military land.
+- We worked with the Bill Sargent Trust to find ways of achieving community benefits from the sale of surplus military land.
 The final policy white paper, Forces for Good, is available here, and has led to meetings with MPs and policymakers.
 Our original research report brings together a literature review and recommendations to improve the disposal of military land in future.
 The issue will continue to be of major importance as the UK’s armed forces are reorganised following the Strategic Defence and Security Review 2010.
 As a result of this work Julian Dobson was asked to join the advisory panel for the Wessex Institute of Technology’s Defence Sites Heritage and Future conference.
 His paper for the conference can be downloaded here.

 - We acted as a rapporteur for a series of events on community assets for the Joseph Rowntree Foundation.
 This involved attending each event, writing a blog post immediately after and producing a short summary of key themes which is downloadable from the JRF website.
 The final event in the series took place in July and you can download a summary of the entire series of events here, or see more at the JRF website.